AaronChuo/react-component-boilerplate/README.md

 # React Component Project Boilerplate
-A project structure and useful dependencies for react developers to start easier and faster.
+A project structure and useful dependencies for react / flux developers to start easier and faster.

 ## Using in this workflow:
 - React